Carreau/phd-dissertation/parts/part3.rst

 ..
 3

-At the chosen concentration of Arp2/3 the bead system can show symmetry breaking in the correct range of concentration of Capping Protein.
+At the chosen concentration of Arp2/3 the bead system can show symmetry breaking in the correct range of concentration of Capping Protein of 10 to 30 µM.
 In absence of Capping Protein the dense dendritic network does not form on the surface.
-At low concentration it seem not able to generate enough stress to rupture, and at too high concentration (>35nM) the visible gel is thin and do not break symmetry either.
+At low Capping Protein concentrations (:math:`<10 \mu{}M`) it seem not able to generate enough stress to rupture, and at too high concentration (>35nM) the visible gel is thin and do not break symmetry either.
 We then investigated the variation of each of the fit parameters for concentrating of Capping Protein ranging from 0 to 50 nM.

-We have already seen previously that the powerlaw exponent factor |alpha| didn't had variation with the amount of Capping Protein in solution (:num:`Fig
+We have already seen previously that the powerlaw exponent factor |alpha|
+didn't vary with the amount of Capping Protein in solution (:num:`Fig
 #power-law-exponent`).
-The two other parameter that can be investigated are the
+The two other parameters investigated are the prefactor
-prefactor :math:`\beta`.
-For the same value of :math:`\alpha` and :math:`\delta`, the higher :math:`\beta` is the stronger the interacting between the two beads for the same distance |dc|.
-We can see on :num:`Figure #beta-violin`) that the average value for the prefactor decrease with increase of Capping Protein concentration.
+:math:`\beta`.
+For the same value of :math:`\alpha` and :math:`\delta`, the higher :math:`\beta` is the stronger the interaction between the two beads for the same distance |dc|.
+We can see on :num:`Figure #beta-violin` that the average value for the prefactor decreases with increase of Capping Protein concentration.

 .. _beta-violin:
 .. figure:: /figs/beta_violin.png